Japan's 52-Week High Proximity: Steady Alpha in a Flat Market

 • Daniel, K., Hirshleifer, D. & Subrahmanyam, A. (1998).
 "Investor Psychology and Security Market Under- and Overreactions."
 Journal of Finance, 53(6), 1839–1885.

 Data: Ceta Research (FMP financial data warehouse).
 Universe: JPX, market cap > ¥100B.
-Quarterly rebalance, equal weight, transaction costs included, 2000–2025.
-Returns in JPY.
+Quarterly rebalance, equal weight, next-day close execution, transaction costs included, 2000–2025.
+Returns in JPY, benchmark Nikkei 225.